-Armagh clinch Ulster hat-trick with thrilling last-gasp win over Donegal
+Armagh clinch Ulster hat-trick with incredible last-gasp win over Donegal

-Ulster Ladies Football Final: Armagh win third consecutive title with thrilling last-gasp victory
+Ulster Ladies Football Final: Armagh win third consecutive title with incredible last-gasp victory

 Last updated on .From the section Northern Ireland